Sample Itinerary #1

 After leaving Montross, turn onto Route 202 to reach Vault Field Vineyards.
 If you are headed through the area during the summer, you will find several farmers markets with fresh local produce.
 Enjoy your tasting at Vault Field after passing through the beautiful vineyards.
 Be sure to ask your pourer for directions to General’s Ridge Vineyard, located just a few miles down the road.

 As you enter General’s Ridge Vineyard, you will notice the historic Manor house built in the 1800’s.
 Enjoy your tasting in the “Somewhere In Time” tasting room.
 If you find you are ready for something to eat, there is a bistro menu to enjoy while sitting in the “Vineyard Views” tasting room.

 Next, head down Route 203 and continue through the town of Warsaw and head towards Tappahannock, located just across the Rappahannock River in the Middle Peninsula.
 Just north of Tappahannock, you will find our newest member winery, Caret Cellars.

 Want to add a historical stop on your trip?
 Check out the museum and ruins at Menokin, home of Francis Lightfoot Lee, a signer of the Declaration of Independence.

-This makes for quite a trip so if you are thinking of making a weekend of it, there are several lodging options, including cottages at Belle Mount and two properties at General’s Ridge Vineyard.
+This makes for quite a trip so if you are thinking of making a weekend of it, there are several lodging options, including two properties at General’s Ridge Vineyard.
 Or choose from a selection of B&B’s in the area.